Part One: Emptiness

 For us, this spiritual quest is one where we look to find nothing less than God himself, who though we may not always realize it, has always dwelt deeply in our inmost being.
 Our quest is simply to fulfill our purpose: to know, love, and serve God in this life and live forever with him in the next.
 For we know the eternal, we love the divine, we serve the infinite.
 And the eternal, divine and infinite have no room for limits of time and space.

-Houselander points out eloquently that this quest to fill the emptiness of a life without being filled with the eternal does not mean having to set out on a long journey far away, one for which we are often too busy.
+Houselander points out eloquently that this quest to fill our souls is not having to remove all aspects of ordinary life.
+To be filled with the eternal does not mean having to set out on a long journey far away, one for which we are often too busy.
 “It is really through ordinary human life and the things of every hour of every day that union with God comes about.”

 This is the insight of many the spiritual mystic.
 It is what is stated in Brother Lawrence’s Practice of the Presence of God.
 Our vocation, our call from God is not about escaping the events and persons of our lives, but rather to see in the ordinary events and persons of our lives the invitation to find God always and everywhere.